 While not required, we strongly encourage students to incorporate internships into their academic program.
 Internships are highly personalized and should be chosen to fit each student’s specific needs.
 Western Oregon University students have interned in over two hundred workplaces and groups in the past fifteen years.

 Past internships have included the Oregon state legislature, Representative Peter DeFazio’s office in Washington, D.C., the Bureau of Land Management, the Polk County District Attorney’s Office, the Marion County District Attorney’s Office, the Oregon Senior Health Insurance Benefits Assistance program (SHIBA), various private law firms, Oregon Department of Natural Resources, and the Thuriah Medical Center of Saudi Arabia.

-Wolflink (http://www.wou.edu/slcd/wolflink/) is an additional free service offered to WOU students for the purpose of networking and connecting students to jobs and internships.
-This website holds listings from all over the state and is a great resource for students looking for internships.
+Wolflink (https://wou.edu/slcd/wolflink/) is an additional free service offered to WOU students for the purpose of networking and connecting students to jobs and internships.
+This website holds listings from organizations all over the state and throughout the country who are looking to connect with WOU students.
+This is a great resource for students looking for internships.